Effect of dissipative environment on collapses and revivals of a nonlinear quantum oscillator: Results and discussion

-For this case the results are presented in Fig.~\ref{fig-2} where we display expectation value of amplitude $\langle a\rangle$ as a function of time for different values of dissipation.
-The value of the nonlinearity parameter $b_{1}$ is taken to be $0.005$.
+For this case the results are presented in Fig.~\ref{fig-2} where we display the expectation value of the amplitude $\langle a\rangle$ as a function of time for different values of dissipation.
+The value of the non-linearity parameter $b_{1}$ is taken to be $0.0005$ a.u.
 It is evident from Fig.~\ref{fig-2}(a) that in the absence of coupling between system and environment (marked by zero value of $\gamma$) full revival of amplitudes takes place with a periodicity of $k\,T_{\rm rev}/2$ with $k = 1, 2, 3 \cdots$.
 At these revival times all eigenstates accumulate a phase of $2 \pi k$.
-This behavior has already been pointed out both experimentally~\cite{trexp} and theoretically~\cite{selfr}.
-For finite but small damping parameter $\gamma=0.0001$ as shown in Fig.~\ref{fig-2}(b), due to damping a reduction in revived amplitude is noticeable although the revivals do take place.
+This behavior has already been studied theoretically~\cite{selfr} as well as experimentally~\cite{14jm}.
+For finite but small damping parameter $\gamma=0.00001$ a.u. as shown in Fig.~\ref{fig-2}(b), due to damping a reduction in revived amplitude is noticeable although the revivals do take place.
 As the value of $\gamma$ increases the revivals become weaker and weaker as seen in (Fig.~\ref{fig-2}(c) \&(d)).
-For a certain value of $\gamma$, approximately equal to $0.008$, the revivals disappear altogether.
-Our results on the one hand show robustness of the revival phenomena in a dissipative environment and on the other hand points towards a threshold level of dissipation after which no revivals occur whatsoever.
+For a certain value of $\gamma$, approximately equal to $0.001$ a.u., the revivals disappear altogether.
+Our results on the one hand show robustness of the revival phenomena in a dissipative environment and on the other hand point towards a threshold level of dissipation after which no revivals occur whatsoever.

-In Fig.~\ref{fig-3}, we study the effect of weak and strong nonlinearity on the revival behavior.
-For zero nonlinearity there are perfect revivals with a time period of $T_{\rm cl}$.
-Inclusion of nonlinear term in the Hamiltonian results in an erratic energy spectrum leading to the collapse and subsequent revival of the wave packet.
-For very small values of the nonlinear parameter there is no perceptible effect on the pattern as seen in fig.~\ref{fig-3}(a) where we have chosen a value $b_1=0.00002$.
-However, as seen from fig.~\ref{fig-3}(b) the packet undergoes a revival for small values of nonlinearity at time $T_{\rm rev}$.
-As the value of the nonlinearity parameter is increased the revivals survive up to some value (Fig.~\ref{fig-3}(c)) and then disappear (Fig.~\ref{fig-3}(d)).
-For Fig.~\ref{fig-3}(d), the value of the nonlinearity parameter is chosen to be large ( $b_{1}=10$) and the pattern is irregular.
+In Fig.~\ref{fig-3}, we study the effect of weak and strong non-linearity on the revival behavior.
+For zero non-linearity there are perfect revivals with a time period of $T_{\rm cl}$.
+Inclusion of non-linear term in the Hamiltonian results in an erratic energy spectrum leading to the collapse and subsequent revival of the wave packet.
+For very small values of the non-linear parameter there is no perceptible effect on the pattern as seen in fig.~\ref{fig-3}(a) where we have chosen a value $b_1=0.0000005$ a.u.
+However, as seen from fig.~\ref{fig-3}(b) the packet undergoes a revival for small values of non-linearity at time $T_{\rm rev}$.
+As the value of the non-linearity parameter is increased the revivals survive up to some value (Fig.~\ref{fig-3}(c)) and then disappear (Fig.~\ref{fig-3}(d)).
+For Fig.~\ref{fig-3}(d), the value of the non-linearity parameter is chosen to be large ( $b_{1}=1.0$ a.u.) and the pattern is irregular.